dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 <a name="ngen"></a>

-## Non-nullable generic types and [Required] attribute
+## Non-nullable properties on generic types and [Required] attribute

-Non-nullable generic types must include the `[Required]` attribute when the type is required.
+Non-nullable properties on generic types must include the `[Required]` attribute when the type is required.
 In the following code, `TestRequired` is not required:

 [!code-csharp[](~/mvc/models/validation/samples/6.x/WeatherForecastG.cs?name=snippet&highlight=3)]